 She is also a trained therapist in The Sequential Oral Sensory (S.O.S) Approach to feeding, which is a trans-disciplinary program for assessing and treating children with feeding difficulties and weight/growth problems from birth to 18 years.
 It integrates posture, sensory, motor, behavioral/learning, medical and nutritional factors to comprehensively evaluate and manage children with feeding/growth problems.

 SPEECH LANGUAGE PATHOLOGIST

-Briana earned her Bachelor of Arts degree in Speech/Language Pathology and Audiology at Iona College and pursued her Masters Degree in Speech Language Pathology at Mercy College.
+Briana earned her Bachelors of Arts degree in Speech/Language Pathology and Audiology at Iona College and pursued her Masters Degree in Speech Language Pathology at Mercy College.
 After earning her Masters Degree, Briana started on her journey working with children with developmental disabilities and delays at Prime Time for Kids Early Learning Center in New City, NY.
 Here, she began to learn the value of collaboration and working as an integral part of a child’s team.
 Briana learned how to design and implement individualized treatment approaches to developmentally delayed children and children on the autism spectrum.